Cryptolyfe/Hugging_Face/README.md

-# Hugging_Face
+# Hugging_Face!

-A demo of Text to speech and other Hugging face models:
+## A demo of Text to speech and other Hugging face models:

 <br>
 <br>
 <br>